Nanyang Technological University: Present form

+Establishment of Nanyang Technological University (1991)

 In March 1991, the Singapore Parliament approved the formation of Nanyang Technological University.
 It was officially established on 1 July 1991, with the National Institute of Education (NIE) incorporated into it.
 The alumni rolls of the former Nanyang University were transferred to NTU in 1996.
 Historically, Nanyang Technological University admitted students jointly with the affiliated National University of Singapore and charged the same fees.
 Students made only one application, and they would be accepted by either university.
 This arrangement ended in 2004 as both universities began to distinguish themselves with an end of its official affiliation.
 Currently, students apply separately to both universities.
 NTU became autonomous in 2006 and stands as one of the two largest public universities in Singapore today.

-NTU is currently a collaborative member of Singapore International Graduate Award for PhD applicants worldwide, which comprises Agency for Science, Technology & Research (A*STAR), the Nanyang Technological University (NTU), the National University of Singapore (NUS) and the Singapore University of Technology and Design (SUTD).
+Developments in the 21st century

+Since the early 2000s, NTU has expanded its international engagement, graduate education, and academic profile.

+Approximately 65% of NTU's faculty and staff are foreign nationals, placing it among the world’s top 100 universities with the highest proportion of international faculty, according to QS.
+(NTU was ranked joint 3rd in the world on this metric, alongside NUS.)

+The university is also highly international in its student body: 31% (8,089) of students are foreign nationals, with 58% of them pursuing postgraduate degrees.
+It remains one of the few top 100 universities with more than 60% of foreign faculty.

+Controversies in the 21st century

-In 2013, there was a debate over academic freedom in Singapore when Cherian George, an outspoken academic at the Wee Kim Wee School of Communications and a government critic, did not get tenured.
-Although George had been recommended for tenure by the Wee Kim Wee School, his application was turned down by a university-level committee which included representatives from the Government of Singapore.
-Despite a petition against the tenure decision by students at the Wee Kim Wee School, George's appeal against the tenure decision was subsequently rejected by the university.
+In 2013, a public debate over academic freedom in Singapore arose after Cherian George, an outspoken academic at the Wee Kim Wee School of Communication and Information known for his criticism of the government, was denied tenure.

+Although George had been recommended for tenure by the Wee Kim Wee School, his application was rejected by a university-level committee that included representatives from the Government of Singapore.

+The decision prompted a petition by students at the Wee Kim Wee School, but George's subsequent appeal was rejected by the university.

 In 2021, some applications for on-campus hostel accommodations in NTU were rejected due to COVID-19 isolation protocols.
 The university claimed that the rejections were due to a shortage of housing facilities, which at full capacity was still unable to house every applicant, as rooms were oversubscribed.
-Such rejections resulted in concerns, especially among international students, as it resulted in many returning second-year students enrolled in for 2020 to 2021 not being granted campus accommodation despite the university's much-publicised policy of guaranteeing all incoming students with a minimum of two years of on-campus accommodation.
+These rejections raised concerns, especially among international students, as returning students from Academic Year 2020–2021 were not granted on-campus accommodation despite the university's much-publicised policy of guaranteeing all incoming students a minimum of two years of campus housing.
 NTU eventually reversed their decision on 2 July 2021, prioritising on-campus accommodations for international students that resided on campus at the time, students under scholarship programmes with guaranteed housing, and all Year 1 and 2 students under the guaranteed hall stay policy.

-NTU has a diverse range of students and faculty stemming from distinct foreign nationalities.
-65% of faculty and staff are foreign nationals, ranking it 3rd (tied with National University of Singapore) in terms of foreign representation among faculty across the top 100 universities according to QS.
-It remains one of the few top 100 universities with more than 60% of foreign faculty.
-Likewise, 31% or 8,089 of students are foreign nationals, with 58% them being post-graduate students.